 Use the drop-downs to further define the details of the top-flange:

-Top Flange Length: The TF" dimension of a top-flange hanger indicates how far onto the top face of the header the hanger tabs extend.
+Top Flange Length: The TF dimension of a hanger indicates how far onto the top face of the header the hanger flange will extend.
 Set the top-flange length to determine the maximum length allowed.
 By default this dimension matches the header width.
 The user must set this to account for other conditions.
 For example, where joists meet back-to-back on the same header, the top-flange length should be set to half the header width.

 To the right of the Left/Right buttons hanger load information is displayed.
 This information is calculated on the Design Tab.